What are the rules for charity prize draws?

 If you do not want to apply for a lottery licence you have two options.
 The first is to include a No Purchase Necessary route for entry, so that it is not mandatory to donate.
 Usually this is via post, but the communication of this route must be clear in all communications and all such entrants must have the same chance of winning as those who pay/donate.

-The second option is to move it from being a prize draw, to being a Competition, with an element of skill, knowledge or judgement that will ‘prevent a significant proportion of people taking part’ or a ‘significant proportion of people who do take part are prevented from receiving a prize’ i.e. they are losers.
+The second option is to move it from being a charity prize draw, to being a Competition, with an element of skill, knowledge or judgement that will ‘prevent a significant proportion of people taking part’ or a ‘significant proportion of people who do take part are prevented from receiving a prize’ i.e. they are losers.
 (Source; Gambling Act 2005).
 Even if all those successfully completing a valid level of skill are then entered into a prize draw this will be outside of the Gambling Act, because there was that element of skill involved in the first place.

 The important thing to remember here is to pitch the skill at the right level.
 Too hard, and you will be okay legally, but you will deter too many people from entering.
 Too easy – such as ‘what is the colour of the sky’ – and you risk a legal challenge from the all-powerful Gambling Commission (something that we have seen with increasing frequency).

 The CAP Code provides an additional, more practical, set of rules surrounding the marketing communications for lotteries.
 They seek to ensure fairness, clarity, that they are socially responsible and protect the young and the vulnerable.
 In particular you must not suggest that participating in a lottery can provide escape from problems or financial concerns, or that it is indispensable, a rite of passage or linked with popularity or success.
-Marketing for lotteries must also not appeal to under 16s or feature anyone who appears to be under 25 in a meaningful role.
+Marketing for charity prize draws and lotteries must also not appeal to under 16s or feature anyone who appears to be under 25 in a meaningful role.
 Plus, the usual CAP Code requirements on winner selection remain.
 If it is a draw, the selection should be conducted under independent supervision or by an independent entity, and if it is a competition, with answers open to subjective interpretation, then at least one of the judges must be independent.

 In addition, where proceeds go to charity there are a whole host of additional rules to consider.
 The amount going to be charity must be stated, either a total, a minimum or a per entry.
 Phrases such as ‘Proceeds to X Charity’ are not allowed because they have proved too vague and open to abuse in the past.
 Equally, the formal written permission of the proposed charity must be obtained before involving them in your branded activity.